 - INC Incomplete work

 - IP In Progress

 - AU This grade is assigned to students who audit courses.

 Instructors may use plus (+) and minus (-) signs with grades to provide differentiation among students.

 Each grade has a grade point value.
 A grade point average of 3.0 is required for graduation and for status as a degree candidate.
 Only prerequisite and required courses count in the G.P.A. requirement for graduation.
 A student whose G.P.A. is below 3.0 is dismissed for academic reasons.

 Grades of W and INC carry no point value and are not considered when calculating the G.P.A.

-A substantial portion of a course must be completed before an incomplete is awarded.
+An incomplete may not be granted unless a student has completed at least half of the work of the course with a passing grade or by permission of the program director.
 A grade of “INC” (incomplete) will be assigned when illness, emergency or unusual circumstances be- yond the student’s control prevent the student from completing the assigned coursework and/ or examination(s) by the end of the semester or session.

 A student who wishes to apply for a grade of “INC” must secure and complete, with the instructor, the Application for Incomplete Grade form.
 This form is available from the Graduate School Office or online at www.hood.edu/graduate.
 The course instructor will identify the deadline date for completion of the work, the conditions under which the grade of “INC” will be removed and the consequences for failure to meet those conditions.
-Both the instructor and the student must sign the Application for Incomplete Grade form.
-The completed Application for Incomplete Grade form must be submitted to the Graduate School Office for approval by the dean of the Graduate School at the time of the agreement.
+The instructor, the student and the program director must sign the Application for Incomplete Grade form.
+The completed Application for Incomplete Grade form must be submitted to the Graduate School Office for approval by the Graduate School at the time of the agreement.